pen1gu/pen1gu/README.md

 ## Hello!
 Welcome to my profile
-I like science and programming.
+I like science and programming. <br>
-My favorite things in science are the environment, and my favorite things in programming are software development and algorithm.
+My favorite things in science are the environment, and my favorite things in programming are software development and algorithm. <br>
-I'm also interested in hardware.
+I'm also interested in hardware. <br>
 I'll live a life where I try every day.
 Thank you.

 ## Stats